MIRIAMDART/BeME/PITCHME.md

 +++

-- Add a feature that can distinguish your tutors contribution to the forum
+- Add a feature that can distinguish a  tutor's contribution to the forum

 +++

+- Add a feature that can allow you to git add and commit write from the site with a virtual environment

 THANK YOU FOR COMING

+:smiley: